MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-pim.md

 In PIM, there are two types of role assignments:

-- **Eligible role assignments** - user does not have access to permissions defined for that role.
+- **Eligible role assignments** - user doesn't have access to permissions defined for that role.
 They can potentially activate it to get access to all the permissions.
 - **Active role assignments** - when a role is active, the user has access to all permissions defined for that role for the defined duration.

 To create an eligible role assignment, you need the following values:

 1. **PrincipalId** - identifier of the principal to which the assignment is being granted.
 For example, a user or a group.
 For groups, they must be assignable to roles.
 That is, the **IsAssignableToRole** property of the group is set to `true`.
 1. **RoleDefinitionID** - identifier of the UnifiedRoleDefinition the assignment is for.
-It is read only.
+It's read only.
 1. **DirectoryScopeId** - identifier of the directory object representing the scope of the assignment.
 Use `/` for tenant-wide scope.
 Use `AppScopeId` to limit the scope to an application only.
 1. **Action** - represents the type of the operation on the role assignment.
 The possible values are: